How To Write A Song: That Will Make You Better

 Now comes the editing and revising.
 Here's how to do that.

 • Read it aloud: To see how it sounds, read it out loud.
-This will also help you pick up on awkward phrases and improve the flow.
+That will also help you pick up on awkward phrases and improve the flow.

 • Get Feedback: Share your song with friends or family to get their thoughts.
-In fact, they may offer you valuable insights or suggestions.
+They may offer you valuable insights or suggestions.

-• Make Changes: Don't be afraid to change words or lines that just don't fit.
+• Make Changes: Be bold and change words or lines that don't fit.
 Songwriting also involves arranging.

 Editing Tips

-• Get Away: Put your song aside for at least a day or two, and then come back to it with fresh ears.
+• Get Away: Put your song aside for at least a Day or two, then return to it with fresh ears.

 • Keep Flowing: Your words should seem to flow.
 Every line should be able to feed into the next one.